Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

-This is a representation of the potential, which, with a negligible correction, coincides with the corresponding expansion in $e^{-\sqrt{\frac{2}{3}}\frac{\varphi}{M_P}}$ of the potential $V(\varphi)\propto \tanh^{2n}(\frac{1}{\sqrt{6}}\frac{\varphi}{M_P})$ for n=2 found in the paper\cite{KL1} where it was named "the T-model".
+This is a representation of the potential, which, with a negligible correction (and for $\xi=\frac{1}{6}$), coincides with the corresponding expansion in $e^{-\sqrt{\frac{2}{3}}\frac{\varphi}{M_P}}$ of the potential $V(\varphi)\propto \tanh^{2n}(\frac{1}{\sqrt{6}}\frac{\varphi}{M_P})$ for n=2 found in the paper \cite{KL1} where it was named "the T-model".
 Thus, we can state that in the model we are studying, all inflationary predictions coincide with the corresponding predictions of the T-model and, therefore, are consistent with Planck's data to the same extent.
+In particular, if $N$ is a number of remaining $e$-foldings of inflation at the time when the inflaton field $\varphi=\varphi(N)$, then $\varphi(N)$ is given by the equation (see e.g. \cite{KL1})